Nonuniqueness and Convergence to Equivalent Solutions in Observer-based Inverse Reinforcement Learning: Nonuniqueness and the History Stack Observer

-The scaling ambiguity inherent in linear quadratic optimal control, which is apparent in the fact that $\hat{W}^\prime=0$ is a solution of \eqref{CRE_0} and \eqref{IBE_0}, is resolved, without loss of generality, by assigning an arbitrary value to one element of $\hat{W}^\prime$.
-Selecting $r_1 $ arbitrarily and removing it from \eqref{Delta_prime_error} yields
+The scaling ambiguity inherent in linear quadratic optimal control, which is apparent in the fact that $\hat{W}^\prime= [\hat{W}_S^\top, \hat{W}_Q^\top, \hat{W}_{R}^{\top}]^\top = 0$ is a solution of \eqref{CRE_0} and \eqref{IBE_0}, is resolved, without loss of generality, by assigning an arbitrary value to one element of $\hat{W}^\prime$.
+Selecting the first component of $\hat{W}_R$ to be equal to $r_1 > 0$ and removing it from the weight vector $\hat{W}^\prime$ in \eqref{CRE_0} and \eqref{IBE_0} yields scale-aware definitions of the control residual error and the inverse Bellman error, given by